subsecondtdd/subsecondtdd.org/Intro.md

 ## Who is it for?

-Subsecond TDD is for competent programmers who are completely empowered to influence the architecture of the system under development.
+Sub-Second TDD is for competent programmers who are completely empowered to influence the architecture of the system under development.

 ## What it's not

-Subsecond TDD is not...
+Sub-Second TDD is not...

 * like traditional TDD because it isn't focused on units like modules or functions.
 * like BDD because it's not about language and syntax.